What is Azure AD Privileged Identity Management?

 Managing privileged access Azure AD groups (preview)

-In Privileged Identity Management (PIM), you can now assign eligibility for membership or ownership of privileged access groups.
+In Privileged Identity Management (PIM), you can now assign eligibility for membership or ownership of PIM for Groups.
 Starting with this preview, you can assign Azure Active Directory (Azure AD) built-in roles to cloud groups and use PIM to manage group member and owner eligibility and activation.
 For more information about role-assignable groups in Azure AD, see Use Azure AD groups to manage role assignments.

-To assign a privileged access group to a role for administrative access to Exchange, Security & Compliance Center, or SharePoint, use the Azure AD portal Roles and Administrators experience and not in the Privileged Access Groups experience to make the user or group eligible for activation into the group.
+To assign a PIM for Groups to a role for administrative access to Exchange, Security & Compliance Center, or SharePoint, use the Azure portal Roles and Administrators experience and not in the PIM for Groups experience to make the user or group eligible for activation into the group.

 Different just-in-time policies for each group

 Some organizations use tools like Azure AD business-to-business (B2B) collaboration to invite their partners as guests to their Azure AD organization.
-Instead of a single just-in-time policy for all assignments to a privileged role, you can create two different privileged access groups with their own policies.
+Instead of a single just-in-time policy for all assignments to a privileged role, you can create two different PIM for Groups with their own policies.
 You can enforce less strict requirements for your trusted employees, and stricter requirements like approval workflow for your partners when they request activation into their assigned group.